PaddlePaddle/VisualDL/README.md

 ## Quick Start
 To give the VisualDL a quick test, please use the following commands.
-We highly recommend using `virtualenv` to keep your python environment clean.
-To learn more about `virtualenv`, click [here](https://virtualenv.pypa.io/en/stable/)

 ```
 # Install the VisualDL.
 Preferably under a virtual environment.